Menu

 Case Western Reserve University

-Areas of expertise: Reference, Scholarly Communication, Engineering Librarianships, Metrics and Bibliometrics
+Areas of expertise: Marketing and Outreach, Reference, Scholarly Communication

 Professional background: I have over 11 years’ experience as an academic librarian specialized in engineering disciplines.
 I hold a Master’s Degree in Library Science and Information from the University of Arizona, and a Bachelor’s Degree in Electrical Engineering from the ”Gheorghe Asachi” Technical University, Iasi, Romania.
 In my role at Kelvin Smith Library, I continuously seek to understand the needs and interests of the researchers, faculty, students, and students groups or campus offices, and use my enthusiasm and creativity to develop programs and learning opportunities that engage the campus community and beyond.
 My research interests include information behavior of engineering departments, technical standards education, scholarly impact metrics, scholarly communications, and outreach and I have a substantial record of publications (see https://orcid.org/0000-0002-6200-5216).